 Tasmanian Wildlife: Where to Look

-At Freycinet National Park, we were resting at the base of the steps to the Wineglass Bay lookout.
-Clearly untroubled by the humans in his midst, a wallaby made himself right at home alongside us.
+At Freycinet National Park, we were resting at the base of the steps to Wineglass Bay lookout.
+Clearly untroubled by humans in his midst, a wallaby made himself right at home alongside us.
 We were quite amused, but we’ve since realised that this sort of experience is not uncommon with Tasmanian wildlife.

 During a day trip to Mt Field National Park, we drove to the alpine region to inspect Lake Dobson.
 With snow on the ground, the scenery was only eclipsed by a wombat shuffling straight past our feet.
 Again, the wombat was completely unperturbed by our presence.

 Another friendly creature paid a visit to our friends from interstate while they were staying at Cradle Mountain.
 And when we say visit, we mean all the way inside the cabin, taking a casual look around the accommodation!
 Despite their shock, they managed to take this photo as a souvenir of their Tasmanian wildlife encounter.

 Of course, while driving on the roads, people are encouraged to slow down and anticipate the movements of animals.
 Especially at night, meeting Tasmanian wildlife while on the move is not particularly desirable, and especially hazardous for the creature.